nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If the `hisotyr` is empty, then there are no previous CampusConnect states to restore.
+**Note:** If the `history` is empty, then there are no previous CampusConnect states to restore.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </box>